Gifted Girls Only - Cruisin' in a Sea of Trouble

 "Tomas seems to think so.
 Here come your friends."

-Allison and Theresa appeared twenty paces behind Jonas, who was about twenty paces behind the American couple.
+Allison and Theresa appeared twenty paces behind Jonas, who was twenty paces behind the American couple.
 We followed at a discrete distance, in no hurry.
-The eight of us had plenty of time to make it to the diamond store before it closed at seven.
+The eight of us had ample time to make it to the diamond store before it closed.

 We scrambled out of the cab a half block from the diamond store.
 On the sidewalk, Tomas was already approaching the young American couple.